Current Status of the Legalization Act – Recreational FAQs

 – Nail-patella syndrome

-– Intractable pain, or a chronic or debilitating disease or medical condition or its treatment that produces cachexia, severe nausea, seizures (such as those characteristic of epilepsy) or severe and persistent muscle spasms (such as those characteristic of multiple sclerosis)
+– Intractable pain, or a chronic or debilitating disease or medical condition or its treatment that produces cachexia or wasting syndrome, severe nausea, seizures (such as those characteristic of epilepsy) or severe and persistent muscle spasms (such as those characteristic of multiple sclerosis)

-– Chronic pain that has not responded to traditional treatments for 6 months or more.
+– Intractable pain that has not responded to traditional treatments for 6 months or more.

 What can medical marijuana do for me?

 Cannabis is a natural alternative to opioid painkillers.
 It can improve digestive motility, calm muscle spasms, stimulate appetite, lift depression, and more—safely and non-synthetically.
 Unlike other drugs (even aspirin), there is no lethal dose of cannabis.